 Any subsequent actions taken (additional sanctions imposed, the lessening of sanctions, the withdrawal of accusations, the results of appeals, etc.) should be reported to the Office of the Vice President for Student Services within ten (10) days of the action.

-Recording: The Office of the Vice President for Student Services will maintain a file of academic dishonesty incidents.
+Recording: The Office of the Vice President for Academics, as well as the Office of Student

+Services will maintain a file of academic dishonesty incidents.